ianmcburnie/a11y-first-workshop/README.md

 So we've made the inline error messages appear without a round trip to the server and a full page reload.
 We call this input validation, or field validation.
 How about making the page error appear instantly too, after clicking the submit button?

 Basically, all we are going to do here is render the exact same markup as in the previous page error step, but this time we will render it on the client with JavaScript.

+1. Add an ID to the form
+1. Get a JavaScript reference to the form element by id
-First though, we need to *prevent* the form submission to avoid full page load/reload.
+1. Prevent the default form submission to avoid full page load/reload.

 ```js
 var regForm = document.getElementById('reg-form');